-You submit your expression of interest for an Australian launch permit to the Agency by email to regulation@space.gov.au.
-If you have any issues submitting your expression of interest by email, contact us for guidance (see section 7.
-Contacting us)
+You submit your expression of interest for an Australian launch permit and all subsequent documents to the Agency through the Regulatory Applications Hub.
+If you have any issues submitting your expression of interest form, contact us for guidance (see section 7.
+Contacting us).